jonscafe/blog/blog-posts/it-wrecked-again-writeup-wreck-it-7.md

 g_active_session->status_cb(client_fd, g_active_session);
 ```

 `g_active_session` is still that stale pointer from before.
 After the overlap, the memory it points to isn't a `Session` anymore — it's the attacker's `OpsLease`, so `status_cb` at 0x48 is really whatever the attacker wrote as `completion_hook`.
 Call menu 3 and instead of getting CPU/RAM status back, you get a jump straight into attacker-controlled code.
-A function-pointer overwrite via UAF, just wearing a "maintenance lease" costume.

 ### Exploit Flow